partha2000/Cartero-A-realtime_chat_application/README.md

-# Realtime_chat_application
+# cartero : A realtime chat application
 A real-time chat interface where multiple users can interact with each other by sending messages.
-This app will be made with kotlin.
+This app was made with kotlin.
 This is a part of the #30daysofKotlin challenge by google dev India.

 ## Targeted Features
 -   [X] User is asked to authenticate himself on entering the app using google sign-in, email, etc.